nicksmith100/milestone-project-1/README.md

   - I have also used the Boostrap [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of components on certain devices.
 This is used in particular:
     -  In the header, where the separate logo and title are replaced by a combined image and text logo on xs devices (<576px).
-    -  In the quotes box overlaid on the hero image on the main page, where a separate carousel with larger font-size is provided for xl devices and above (≥1200px).
-(This was one area where Bootstrap's native responsive styling didn't seem to assist - see [Bugs section](#bugs) below.
+    -  In the quotes box overlaid on the hero image on the main page, where the carousel disappears on xs devices (<576px), and a separate carousel with larger font-size is provided for xl devices and above (≥1200px).
+(The text size for the quotes carousel was one area where Bootstrap's native responsive styling didn't seem to assist - see **Fixed Bugs** section below.

 - #### Colour Scheme